Fair access

 Reasonable adjustments for sitting the placement test

-You may request reasonable adjustments for your child so that we can provide them with fair access to sit the test.
+You may request reasonable adjustment (go to step 4) for your child so that we can provide them with fair access to sit the test.

 For example if your child has adjustments at school because of their disability or medical conditions, similar adjustments can be made for the test.